 Kampong Glam was home to Malay royalties back in the 1800s.
 Since 1989, it has become one of the conservation areas in Singapore.
 From Bugis MRT, make your way to Haji Lane, an artsy alley filled with colorful murals, local indie brands in shophouses, and trendy cafes.
-It’s definitely popular for Instagram these days.
+In the past 10 years, it has slowly becoming more vibrant and more trendy – definitely popular for Instagram these days.

 If you are in Singapore during the Ramadan month, you might want to come back here at night.
 Ramadan is the holy month where Muslim celebrate by fasting, and they would break their fast by sunset and cool food markets will open.
 Check the Singapore Events Calendar here.

 On your way out of the Kampong Glam area, if modern architecture is of your interest, you might want to stop by Parkview Square which has been colloquially referred to as the “Gotham Building” by Singaporean residents.
 Once you see the building, you’ll know why – the building is grandly decorated in art deco style, and you can even find a few Dali sculptures in the courtyard.
 There is also a free museum called The Parkview Museum, which hosts different exhibits every few months – you can check out what they have on right here.

 Singapore is a country with many culture, which you can see well in the form of our local food.
 We have Chinese food, Malay food, Indian food, Peranakan food, and even a fusion of Indian-Malay!

 If you don’t have time to make it to the original restaurants, you can find most of these food at Rasa Pura food court, found at the basement of Marina Bay Sands.
 Click here for my restaurant recommendations in Singapore.

 Here are some of my personal favorites: